WilliamBattsIII/doubleword/doc/ISA.md

 Instruction-specific bitfield use?: No

+Operands: A

 Function: Sets the CPU privilege level.
-If `src` contains a value other than zero, the CPU privilege level will be set to User.
+If `a` contains a value other than zero, the CPU privilege level will be set to User.
 ### 0x1D: litp (load %itp)
 Opcode: `011101` (PRIVILEGED INSTRUCTION)

 Instruction-specific bitfield use?: No

+Operands: A

-Function: Sets `%itp` to the value stored in the `src` operand.
+Function: Sets `%itp` to the value stored in the `a` operand.

 Modifies flags?: No
 ### 0x1E: lmtp (load %mtp, configure MAT)